 - Praise a local business online: This past year has been hard on everyone and small businesses have seriously struggled to stay afloat.
 Consumers take online reviews seriously when deciding where to spend their time and money.
 A positive comment or review can help keep your local restaurant, hair salon or retail establishment open.
 It only takes a few minutes but it makes quite a difference.

 - Send an anonymous gift to a patient: You spend as much time with your patients as anyone else.
 That means you have a keener insight to their wants and needs than a lot of people they interact with.
 Consider a small, anonymous care package.
-Do they always talk about their grandkids, maybe sending them a picture frame so they can keep their kids nearby.
-Or, do they always struggle to hold their device in the right spot when video calling?
-Perhaps a bendable tripod they can put their phone in so they can attach it to their chair, bed, or simply hold it at a more natural angle.
-You know them best.

 In sharing all of this kindness for others don’t forget yourself.
 Remember self-care isn’t selfish.
 Try to take some times to show kindness or at the very least grace for yourself.
 A few places to start: